WebDeveloper0315/birthday-celebrating-nextjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 <br></br>
-## Issues to be solved in the next step
+## Issues that have to work out in the next step
+This project